Hyperparameter tuning by randomized-search#

 explicitly.
 We already mentioned that exploring a large number of values for

-different parameters will be quickly untractable.
+different parameters quickly becomes untractable.

 Instead, we can randomly generate the parameter candidates.
 Indeed, such approach avoids the regularity of the grid.
 Hence, adding more evaluations can increase the resolution in each direction.
-This is the case in the frequent situation where the choice of some hyperparameters is not very important, as for hyperparameter 2 in the figure below.
+This is the case in the frequent situation where the choice of some hyperparameters is not very important, as for the hyperparameter 2 in the figure below.

 The RandomizedSearchCV